-Join Dodge College for a no-nonsense careers panel with six alumni in different fields talking about how they made their way from Dodge to the real world on Monday, May 8 from 7-8:30 p.m. in the Cloobeck Screening Room, Digital Media Arts Center.
+Join Dodge College for a no-nonsense careers panel with six alumni in different fields talking about how they made their way from Dodge to the real world on Monday, May 8 at 7 p.m. in the Cloobeck Screening Room, Digital Media Arts Center.
 Panelists will cover topics like resumes, networking, internships, job searching, finding the right fit, perils and pratfalls, and career building.
 The event will focus on the first five years out of Dodge.

 Dan Duran is a documentary filmmaker based in Los Angeles, CA. Multifaceted in documentary production, Dan has shot, produced, and edited various documentaries nationally and internationally, including countries such as Singapore, Ghana, Italy, Finland, Belgium, South Korea, Poland, and Tanzania.
 Dan’s documentaries have been nominated for IDA and ASC awards, broadcasted on PBS, and premiered at films festivals across the country including SXSW, Tribeca, and Full Frame.
 Dan currently produces and edits feature documentaries and has worked with production companies that include Participant Media, National Geographic WILD, and HBO Documentary Films.
 Most recently, Dan co-produced and edited, Abortion: Stories Women Tell, his latest feature collaboration with Emmy and Sundance award winning director Tracy Droz Tragos.
 The film premiered at the 2016 Tribeca Film Festival and broadcasted on HBO on April 3, 2017.
 Dan is currently co-producing his second documentary feature with Tragos, which is anticipated to release early next year.